-Official cash rates and inflation are expected to continue to increase during the 2023 financial year.
-Consequently, recessionary fears may dampen business confidence, tempering demand for contingent labour and permanent recruitment services.
-Subsequent to the reporting date, and as of the date of this report, there has been no material impact on the Group's financial performance from these events.
+Official cash rates are expected to stabilise, and inflation is expected to continue to moderate during the 2024 financial year.
+However, the lag effect of the rise in the cash rate and recessionary fears may dampen business confidence, tempering demand for contingent labour and permanent placement services.
+After the reporting date, and as of the date of this report, there has been no material impact on the Group's financial performance from these events.